 Calling in Europe: Unlocked GSM Phones and SIM Cards

 To make cell phone calls in Europe you'll need an unlocked dual-band GSM phone and a SIM card.
-The countries of Europe use the dual band frequencies of 900-1800.
-The US uses mainly 850-1900.
-You'll want a tri-band 900/1800/1900 (or 850/1800/1900) or, better yet, a quad-band 850-900-1800-1900 if you intend to use the phone in the US as well as in Europe.
+The countries of Europe use the dual-band frequencies of 900 to 1800 while America primarily uses 850 to 1900.

+When shopping for an unlocked GSM phone, you'll want a tri-band 900/1800/1900 (or 850/1800/1900) or a quad-band 850-900-1800-1900 if you intend to use it in the U.S. as well as in Europe.
 You may use a tri-band 850-1800-1900 unlocked cell phone in Europe, but you'll be giving up coverage in the 900 band, which is the most common band for international cell phone communications.

-You'll activate the SIM when you get to your destination.
+One benefit of getting the card early is that the number of your phone is embedded in the card, so you'll be able to give that number out to family and friends and activate the SIM when you get to your destination.
 You can easily add calling time to the original SIM so you don't have to change numbers each time you run out of call time.

-You can also rent a GSM cell phone.
-Some come with auto rentals and leases.
-But the rent on the phone along with the high usage rate often makes purchase a better deal—you'll probably pay for the phone after the first trip if you make many calls.
+However, the rent on the phone along with the high usage rate often makes purchasing a GSM phone a better deal; you can likely save enough to pay for the phone on your first trip if you make several calls.